artefactual-labs/am/compose/README.md

 ## Audience

 This Archivematica environment is based on Docker Compose and it is specifically **designed for developers**.
-Compose can be used in production but that is beyond the scope of this recipe.
+Compose can be used in a production environment but that is beyond the scope of this recipe.

-We use Docker Compose heavily so it's important that you're familiar with it.
+Artefactual developers use Docker Compose heavily so it's important that you're familiar with it.
 Please read the [documentation](https://docs.docker.com/compose/reference/overview/).

 ## Requirements